danog/MadelineProtoDocs/old_docs/API_docs_v27/methods/README.md

 * <a href="account.resetAuthorization.html" name="account.resetAuthorization">Log out an active [authorized session](https://core.telegram.org/api/auth) by its hash: account.resetAuthorization</a>

-* <a href="auth.importAuthorization.html" name="auth.importAuthorization">Logs in a user using a key transmitted from his native data-centre.: auth.importAuthorization</a>

-* <a href="auth.logOut.html" name="auth.logOut">Logs out the user.: auth.logOut</a>

 * <a href="messages.readHistory.html" name="messages.readHistory">Marks message history as read.: messages.readHistory</a>

 * <a href="messages.readEncryptedHistory.html" name="messages.readEncryptedHistory">Marks message history within a secret chat as read.: messages.readEncryptedHistory</a>